Title: Atypical: Life with Asperger’s in 20 1/3 Chapters

 Aspects I Had Problems With:

 ~The Feminist Reading Glasses: I’m willing to tolerate a lot in a book, however a nerdy guy acting like he’s entitled to a woman’s time or entitled to a second chance when he messes up is not something I’ll ever feel comfortable reading, especially since when Women reject men or directly refuse their romantic advances, they end up assaulted or murdered.
-I understand that Jesse has Asperger’s and while the author does call out his own behavior as misogynistic, it was still super uncomfortable to read.
-The fact that Jesse turns his bad date into a positive comedy performance is to his credit.
+While the author does call out his own behaviour as misogynistic, it was still super uncomfortable to read.

-All in all, a great and humorous memoir proving once in for all that no matter how separate or different we think each other to be, we all crave the same things.
-From my perspective, there’s a lot of similarities between Neurotypical people and Asperger’s People, if/when you get a job in retail (especially at a supermarket), no one really grows up, I continuously get “adult” men and women unable to wait until their through the check-out before eating something, Neurotypicals are just slightly better at hiding it.
+All in all, a humorous memoir proving once in for all that no matter how separate or different we think each other to be, we all crave the same things.
+Empathy, compassion, and understanding.
+We all want to be heard.